nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureDiagram.png" width="450" />

-The ***Architecture Diagram*** given above explains the high-level design Taskify.
+The ***Architecture Diagram*** given above explains the high-level of design Taskify.
 Given below is a quick overview of each component.

 <div markdown="span" class="alert alert-primary">